Scientific: Encelia farinosa (syn: Encelia farinosa Torr. & A. Gray var. farinosa)

 Soil: Well drained

-Pruning: So as to avoid a shaggy mess, severely prune brittle bush to near ground level in later May
+Pruning: So as to avoid a shaggy mess, severely prune brittle bush to near ground level in later May.
+Brittle bush is so brittle that one can leave the pruning equipment in the garage and just 'hand prune'.

 Propagation: Easy by seed if a cold stratification treatment is given.
-In nature the seed germinate abundantly in mid-winter during years of plentiful winter rain.
-Can be difficult to propagate by softwood vegetative cutting, use perlite.
-Young seedlings and rooted cuttings require a a well drained soil to avoid damping off.
+In the Arizona desert, brittlebush seeds typically germinate either during mid-winter or mid-summer during years of plentiful winter or monsoon rains.
+Brittlebush germinated in mass in late October 2018 in response to the record setting rainfall that occurred in Arizona earlier that month.
+Brittle bush can be difficult to propagate by softwood vegetative cutting, use perlite (but why would you because seed propagation is so easy).
+Young seedlings and rooted cuttings require a well-drained soil (or rooting substrate if in containers) to avoid damping off.

-The genus Encelia is comprised of some 15 species from southwestern North America and western South America.
+Taxonomic musings: The genus Encelia is comprised of some 15 species from southwestern North America and western South America.
 All the North American species are obligate outcrossers (they hybridize to produce fertile F1 offpsring).
-Encelia californica (shown here along the Pacific coast highway near the Topanga Canyon turnoff) is a comparable green-leaved species found along the coastal areas of southern and central California.
+There are two recognized naturally-occurring varieties, Encelia farinosa var. farinosa (yellow disc florets) and Encelia farinosa var. phenicodonta (purple-brown disc florets).
+Encelia californica [shown here growing along the Pacific coast highway (PCH) near the Topanga Canyon turnoff] is a comparable green-leaved species found along the coastal areas of California and Baja California.